wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.3.1 =
+* Improved: Improved virus scanner so it can scan a larger amount of files in the system
+* Improved: Improved virus scanner for cronjob virus scanning functions
+* Fixed: Fixed the Composer class has been declared in some Joomla websites
+* Added: Added MainWP Extensions Support
+* Improved: Minor CSS style improvement to enhance the UI

 = 4.3.0 =
 * Added: Cron job for virus scanning (automatic daily virus scanning)